-We may incur significant liability if it is determined that we are promoting the "off-label" use of drugs.
+We may incur significant liability if it is determined that we are promoting the "off-label" use of drugs or promoting in a non-truthful and misleading way.

-We are prohibited from promoting SUSTOL or any other products we may develop for "off-label" uses that are not described in its labeling and that differ from the uses approved by the FDA.
+We are prohibited from promoting SUSTOL or any other products we may develop for "off-label" uses or promoting in a non-truthful and misleading way that are not described in its labeling and that differ from the uses approved by the FDA.
 Physicians may prescribe drug products for off-label uses, and such off-label uses are common across medical specialties.
 The FDA and other regulatory agencies do not regulate a physician's choice of treatments.
 However, they do restrict pharmaceutical companies and their sales representatives' dissemination of information concerning off-label use.
 The FDA and other regulatory agencies actively enforce regulations prohibiting promotion of products for off-label uses and the promotion of products for which marketing authorization has not been obtained.
 A company that is found to have promoted products for off-label uses may be subject to significant liability, including civil and administrative remedies as well as criminal sanctions.
 Notwithstanding the regulatory restrictions on off-label promotion, the FDA and other regulatory authorities allow companies to engage in truthful, non-misleading, and non-promotional scientific exchanges concerning their products.